 Claire vs. Irene.

 Although Negga gets all of the film’s high points, it’s Thompson’s story.
-We see the film through Irene’s eyes and Thompson is devastatingly good.
-And we gradually realize that Claire and Irene are different sides of the same coin: both are examples of the fact that it is often the things you give up as you claw your way up life’s ladder that turn out to be most important.
+We see the film through Irene’s eyes, and Thompson is devastatingly good.
+We gradually realize that Claire and Irene are different sides of the same coin: both are examples of the fact that it is often the things you give up as you claw your way up life’s ladder that turn out to be most important.